Real Estate Careers

 Do real estate agents have to work for a broker?
-In Florida, the answer is yes — at least initially.
-Florida law requires all newly licensed sales associates to work under the supervision of a licensed real estate broker.
-But the details of that requirement, the flexibility it allows, and the path to independence are worth understanding fully before you start your career.
+In Florida, yes.
+Florida law requires newly licensed sales associates to work under a licensed real estate broker.
+The details of that requirement, the flexibility it allows, and the path to independence are worth understanding before you start your career.

 The Florida broker requirement explained

-In Florida, real estate licenses come in two tiers: Sales Associate and Broker.
-A newly licensed sales associate cannot practice real estate independently — their license must be "activated" under a licensed broker who sponsors and supervises their work.
-This isn't optional and it isn't temporary.
-A sales associate's license is tied to their broker for as long as they hold that license level.
+Florida real estate licenses come in two tiers: Sales Associate and Broker.
+A newly licensed sales associate cannot practice real estate independently.
+Their license must be "activated" under a licensed broker who sponsors and supervises their work.
+This is not optional, and it does not expire after a few years.
+A sales associate's license stays tied to their broker for as long as they hold that license level.

 What the broker relationship actually means day-to-day

-Working under a broker doesn't mean you're an employee in the traditional sense.
-Most South Florida real estate agents are independent contractors — they set their own hours, find their own clients, and keep a negotiated percentage of their commissions.
+Working under a broker does not make you an employee in the traditional sense.
+Most South Florida real estate agents are independent contractors.
+They set their own hours, find their own clients, and keep a negotiated share of their commissions.
 The broker provides:

 - License activation (without this, you cannot legally practice)